Cecilia-xu/Leetcode/75/Note.md

 1. mark the last index of zero
 2. mark the index of traversal
 3. mark the first index of two
+Important!
+How to change the range when traversing the array.
+How to change the pointer when facing different numbers.
 ## Pseudocode
 ``` Java
 Input: int[] nums